-With that in mind, another similarity between affiliate and referral marketing is that they are marketing techniques.
+With that in mind, another similarity between affiliate marketing and referral marketing is that they are marketing techniques.
 The end goal of either of these campaigns is to bring more customers to your business.

 Whether you’re a B2B or B2C company, both marketing strategies can be very effective.

-Differences Between Referral and Affiliate Programs
+Differences Between Referral Marketing and Affiliate Marketing

 Now that we’ve looked at the similarities between these two marketing methods, we need to see how they differ from each other.
 Let’s look at the differences between affiliate and referral marketing programs.

 The Attachment of a Potential Customer

 One huge difference between referral and affiliate marketing is how attached your lead is to your business.

 With affiliate marketing, it’s rare for the person marketing your business to have much of a relationship with who they’re trying to sell to.